altinokdarici/bxn/apps/docs/src/content/docs/examples/rest-api.md

 ---
 title: REST API Example
-description: Complete example of building a REST API with bxn http
+description: Complete example of building a REST API with bxn
 ---

-This example demonstrates building a complete CRUD REST API for managing blog posts with bxn http.
+This example demonstrates building a complete CRUD REST API for managing blog posts with bxn.

 ## Project Structure